bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sinai.md

 **Yakov Grigorevich Sinai **is a Russian mathematician known for his work on dynamical systems.

 ### Mathematical Profile (Excerpt):
-* However the family had strong mathematical connections since Yakov Grigorevich's grandfather (Nadezda Kagan's father) was Benjamin Fedorovich Kagan, the Head of the Department of Differential Geometry at Moscow State University where he founded an important School of Differential Geometry.
 * He retired from his chair at Moscow State University in 1952, the year in which his grandson Yakov Grigorevich entered the Faculty of Mechanics and Mathematics.
 * Sinai's first advisor at Moscow State University was Nikolai Guryevich Chetaev who was an expert on analytical mechanics, particularly on stability of motion.
 * Sinai quickly became interested in the dynamical systems on which Chetaev worked.